Huey Tum Ajnabi

 Huey Tum Ajnabi (lit.
-'You Turned Stranger') is a 2023 Pakistani historical romantic drama film, written and directed by Kamran Shahid in his debut.
+'And You Became A Stranger') is a 2023 Pakistani historical romantic drama film, written and directed by Kamran Shahid in his debut.
 Set during the events of the Fall of Dhaka, the story revolves around two lovers played by Mikaal Zulfiqar and Sadia Khan.

 After two years of development since 2014, three years of filming, and then post-production phase and further delay due to the COVID-19 pandemic in Pakistan, the film was released on Eid al-Fitr, 22 April 2023, by Shahid Films and Mandviwalla Entertainment.

 Premise

-BBC Urdu quoted the director saying that the film revolves around two lovers, Zeenat and Nizam, who meet in Dhaka University (Note: Although the name was Dacca University before 1980s, the film still used the new name.) when there is a war happening in former East Pakistan during 1970s.
-They have to face the fundamentalists and ultra-nationalists, and choose one among the love or the nation.
+BBC Urdu quoted the director as saying that the film revolves around two lovers, Zeenat and Nizam, who meet at Dhaka University (Note: Although the name was Dacca University before 1980s, the film still used the new name.) while a war is raging in former East Pakistan in the beginning of the 1970s.
+They have to face the fundamentalists and ultra-nationalists, and have to choose between their love or the nation they belong to.